USS Worcester (CL-144): Construction and career

-Over the following days, Worcester patrolled off the coast with TG;95.2.
-She relieved Helena in her fire support duties at 06:00 on 24 September, freeing the heavy cruiser to proceed to Sasebo.
-While her own helicopter was aloft providing anti-submarine screening, Worcester commenced firing at 08:05, shelling nine North Korean troop concentrations ashore.
-Directed by Korean Military Advisory Group (KMAG) personnel ashore, Worcester delivered call-fire throughout the day with pinpoint accuracy at troop concentrations and command posts.
+Over the following days, Worcester patrolled off the coast with TG 95.2.
+She relieved heavy cruiser Helena in her fire support duties on 24 September, freeing the heavy cruiser to proceed to Sasebo.
+While her own helicopter was aloft providing anti-submarine screening, Worcester commenced firing, shelling nine North Korean troop concentrations ashore.
+Directed by Korean Military Advisory Group (KMAG) personnel ashore, Worcester delivered high accuracy fire throughout the day.
 Relieved by as fire support ship, Worcester patrolled in company with to seaward of the fire support area for the night.

 Worcester underway on 31 May 1952.

 Worcester returned the following day and resumed her fire support duties, harassing the retreating North Korean forces.
 Throughout 25 September, Worcester—using KMAG spotting from shore—delivered fire support for the advancing UN forces, breaking up communist troop concentrations with 6-inch fire.
 As the ship's war diary at one point recorded: "Spotter reported troops dispersed.
 KMAG reported that all firing has been very effective and instrumental in the enemy retreat."

 Worcester spent the night hours on 25 September and into 26 September patrolling eight miles of a stretch of coast between Yonghae and Utchin.
-The rapid advance of the UN forces on 26 September obviated fire support from Worcesters guns; but the cruiser received word that Brush had hit a naval mine off Tanchon, North Korea, at 12:20.
-While Samuel N. Moore took over the on-call fire support duties in the vicinity, Worcester sailed at 27 kn and went to Brushs aid.
+The rapid advance of the UN forces on 26 September obviated fire support from Worcesters guns; but the cruiser received word that Brush had hit a naval mine off Tanchon.
+While Samuel N. Moore took over the on-call fire support duties in the vicinity, Worcester sailed at 27 kn to Brushs aid.

-The cruiser found Brush down by the bow with a 3-degree port list.
+The cruiser found Brush down by the bow with a port list.
 There were five dead and 30 injured.
-At 01:01 on 27 September, Worcester commenced taking on board the more seriously wounded of the destroyer's company via highline transfer, eventually receiving 15 stretcher cases—all men suffering from burns—by 02:28.
+On 27 September, Worcester commenced taking on board the more seriously wounded of the destroyer's company via high line transfer, eventually receiving 15 stretcher cases, all men suffering from burns.
 The cruiser then altered course for Japan and, later that day, took on board four more stretcher patients, six ambulatory patients, and a corpse.
-At that time, two hospitalmen—who had been transferred from Worcester to Brush to tend the wounded on the destroyer—returned to the cruiser.
+At that time, two hospital staff—who had been transferred from Worcester to Brush to tend the wounded on the destroyer—returned to the cruiser.